larryhastings/correlate/README.md

 (You probably want your results from **correlate** before our sun turns into a red giant.)
 Instead, **correlate** uses a comparatively cheap "greedy" algorithm to compute the subset.
+It's not *guaranteed* to produce the optimal subset, but in practice it seems to produce optimal results on real-world data.

 Here's a short description of the **correlate** "greedy" algorithm:

+* Sort `matches` with highest score first.
 * For every match `M` in `matches`:
     * if `value_a` hasn't been matched yet,
     * and `value_b` hasn't been matched yet,